 I act in accordance with my WHY and intentionally choose to live differently.

-I am not the same person I was when I “thrived” as a human garbage disposal.
+I Was Scared I am not the same person I was when I “thrived” as a human garbage disposal.
 I am a holistically different and better person.

 Looking back on my transformation from a Standard American Diet to a raw vegan, I thought that I would miss cheeseburgers, chicken sandwiches, and barbecued pork.
 I was so addicted to the meat that I could not visualize feeling satisfied with “boring” fruits and vegetables.

 I was scared to radically change my diet – scared to try new things – scared to walk away from my old self.

 The funny thing is that my emotions were biologically founded.
 My mind and body had been hardwired to love meat and dislike traditional health food.
 Twenty-five years of eating highly addictive, processed food is a powerful way to alter your brain.

 It took many months of intense detoxing and retraining my body to learn to love organic produce instead of beef.
 In many ways I am still in this process more than two years later.